hazardfn/ConSim/README.md

  **regexMatching**: Set to true if your expected result is a regex pattern.

-NOTE Matching flows as following in the cases where lazy and regex are set to true:
+_NOTE: Matching flows as following in the cases where lazy and regex are set to true:_

-regex -> lazy -> exact
+_regex -> lazy -> exact_

 Loading the TestLesson
 --------